michellegsld/holberton-system_engineering-devops/0x01-shell_permissions/README.md

 15-symbolic_link_permissions : Changes owner to "betty" and group owner to "holberton" of the file "__hello".

-16-if_only : Script changes owner, to "betty" of the file "hello", but only if it's owned by another certain user, "guillaume".
+16-if_only : Changes owner, to "betty" of the file "hello", but only if it's owned by another certain user, "guillaume".

+100-Star_Wars : Plays StarWars IV.

+101-man_holberton : Creates a man page.

 Other general requirements include:
 - Either vi, vim, or emacs